 - 3 Tablespoons chili powder (see notes)

 - 1/2 teaspoon onion powder

 - 1/2 teaspoon dried oregano

 - Preheat oven to 350 degrees then spray a 9x13" baking dish, or two smaller casserole dishes, with nonstick spray and set aside.

 - For the Red Enchilada Sauce: Heat oil in a saucepan over medium heat then add flour and whisk constantly for 1 minute.
 Add seasonings - chili powder through cumin - then whisk until the spices are toasted and very fragrant, 1-2 minutes.
-Add tomato paste then whisk until combined, and then slowly stream in chicken broth while whisking to create a smooth sauce.
-Turn heat up to medium-high then simmer until sauce has thickened, 3-4 minutes, stirring often.
+Add tomato paste then whisk until combined.
+Slowly stream in chicken broth while whisking to create a smooth sauce then turn heat up to medium-high and simmer until sauce has thickened, 3-4 minutes, stirring often.
 Cool slightly - can be made up to several days ahead of time.
 Warm before using.